Two excellent exercises, but is there a better one?

 By placing too much volume on the shoulders, an injury is easily born.

-It is important to have a training plan well built and executed, not only to avoid shoulder injuries but also muscle imbalances.
+It is important to have a well-constructed and executed training plan, not only to avoid injuries on the shoulders as muscle imbalances.

-Basically, as with all Exercises, especially of free weight, it is essential to learn the correct technique first and only then to think about progress in the loads.
+Basically, as with all exercises, especially free weight exercises, it is essential to learn the correct technique first and then think about progressing with the loads.

-Monday is the international day of chest training and the bench press has no rest.
+Monday is the international chest training day and the flat bench press has no rest.

-In conversations from gymnasium, the question “How much do you do on the bench press?” is common.
+In gym conversations, the question “How much do you do on the bench press?”
+Is common.

 With so much popularity it can only be an excellent exercise, right?